I bet you think you’d be able to do a lot more if you had more time. If so, you’re probably wrong. Having more time is only a piece of the puzzle.

 - On gaining energy: What could you do to increase your available physical, emotional, social, mental, and physical energy?

 - On gaining attention: What really engages you?
-What are naturally drawn to do?
+What are you naturally drawn to do?

 - On losing attention (being distracted): What’s distracting you or causing you to continually shift focus?
-Is there a way to alter your environment so you’re less prone to be distracted by them?
+Is there a way to alter your environment so you’re less prone to be distracted?

 Our TEA is precious and finite.
-Please treasure them and use them wisely.
+Please treasure these assets and use them wisely.